 State Offices of Rural Health Program

-This funding opportunity provides financial support to state offices dedicated to improving healthcare access and delivery for the approximately 60 million residents living in rural areas across the United States.
+This funding opportunity provides financial support to state governments to enhance healthcare access and improve health outcomes for the approximately 60 million residents living in rural areas across the United States.

 Award Range